BlessedBenny/RepoBenny/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- The main advantage of automating the installation process is that we could deploy multiple servers easily and quickly without having to physically touch each server.
+No configuration was performed manually, which is advantageous because we are able deploy multiple servers easily and quickly without having to physically touch each server.

 The playbook implements the following tasks: